The Best North Carolina Homeowners Insurance Company

 The average home insurance premium in North Carolina comes in at just over $1,000 per year, which is about $200 less than the average in South Carolina, but roughly $100 more than what the average homeowner pays in Virginia.
 To get a sense for the rates for your home and your area, use the quote tool below.

 How We Found the Best Homeowners Insurance in North Carolina

 In our search for the best homeowners insurance in North Carolina, we followed a methodology similar to our review of the best nationwide providers.
 We started with a list of the largest homeowners insurance companies in the state then excavated everything we could about their customer service reputation, financial strength, coverage options, discounts, and claims management.
 We communicated with multiple agents via phone and email and took a magnifying glass to the fine print.
 We aggregated all this data to rank providers.
 Here’s how they stack up.

 North Carolina Homeowners Insurance Reviews

-State Farm is a well-rounded provider, but the company was outperformed by at least two others in claims management, customer service, and discounts.
-State Farm’s multi-policy discount can knock up to 17 percent off your premium if you bundle with auto insurance, which is not quite as competitive as the 20 percent offered by Nationwide.
+Across the board, State Farm is a well-rounded provider, with strong overall ratings from J.D.Power and positive customer experiences.
+But the provider was outperformed by at least two others in claims management, customer service, and discounts.
+While State Farm’s multi-policy discount can knock up to 17 percent off your premium if you bundle with auto insurance, that’s not quite as competitive as the 20 percent offered by Nationwide.